feschroe/FrozenNas/README.md

 --------------

 Cloud data storage is a useful service to replace your home NAS [Network Attached Storage] (http://en.wikipedia.org/wiki/Network-attached_storage).
 Unfortunately bigger amounts of data can still be pricey.
-Amazon offers to store your files using a special Glacier storage class to minimize costs.
+Amazon offers to store your files using a special glacier storage class to minimize costs.
 This comes with limited availability.
 Files with this storage class has to be "restored", which usually takes 3-5 hours before they can be accessed.
 For files which are rarely needed like your home video collection, this can be an acceptable limitation.
 You will definitely want to watch all those birthday/wedding/christmas videos at some point in time again, but most of the files will not be accessed for long periods of time.